joshbegley/nyt-latest/README.md

 **Confrontation between Jalen Duren, Moussa Diabaté sparks Pistons-Hornets fight**\
-`Stewart, Duren, Diabate and Bridges were all ejected.
+`Stewart, Duren, Diabaté and Bridges were all ejected.
 Suspensions are likely to follow.`\
 https://nytimes.com/athletic/7034892/2026/02/09/pistons-hornets-fight-diabate-duren-bridges-stewart/

 **How a Decision to Use Whistles as a Prop Cost Eric Adams $4,000**\